Post-quantum steering is a stronger-than-quantum resource for information processing: Formal definition and features of Witworld

 \begin{defn}[Boxworld system $ \mathcal{B}_{n,k}$, $ (n,k) \in \mathds{N}^{2}$] A Boxworld system of type $(n,k)$\footnote{Strictly we should demand that $n>1$ so as not to duplicate the classical systems, however, we do not worry about this subtlety here either.} has as its vector space $ V^{\B{n,k}}$, as positive cone $ \Omega^{\B{n,k}}$, as effects set $ E^{\B{n,k}}$, and as unit effect the function $ u^{\B{n,k}} ( \cdot )$, all defined as follows: \begin{itemize} \item $ V^{\B{n,k}} = ( \mathds{R}^{n} \otimes \mathds{R}^{k-1}) \oplus \mathds{R}^{1} \cong \mathds{R}^{n(k-1)+1}$: The direct sum of the real numbers with the direct product between two real vector spaces of dimensions $n$ and $k-1$.
-We can work with the isomorphic space $ \mathds{R}^{n(k-1) + 1}$ to simplify notation. \item $ \Omega_{+}^{\B{n.k}} = \{ v \in V^{\B{n,k}}: v = \lambda \left( \sum_{i=1}^{n} \boldsymbol{m}_{i} \otimes \boldsymbol{q}_{i} \oplus 1 \right), \lambda \geq 0, q_{ij} \geq 0, \sum_{j=1}^{k} q_{ij} \leq 1 , m_{ij} = \delta_{ij} \}$: the vectors in $ \mathds{R}^{n(k-1)+1}$ which are the null vector or that have a positive last component and the first $n(k-1)$ components divided by the last component (if positive) can be viewed as probabilities for the first $k-1$ components of $n$ measurements of $k$ possible outcomes stacked in a list. \item $ u^{\B{n,k}} = \langle \overline{u}, \cdot \rangle$ where $ \overline{u} = 0_{ \mathds{R}^{n}} \otimes 0_{ \mathds{R}^{k+1}} \oplus 1$: the inner product with the vector in $ \mathds{R}^{n(k-1)+1}$ with only null components except for the last, which is 1. \item $ E^{\B{n,k}} = \{ \langle e, \cdot \rangle: e \in V^{ \B{n,k}}, \langle e, s \rangle \in [0,1] \forall s \in \Omega^{\B{n,k}} \}$: the set of inner products with vectors in $ V^{\B{n,k}}$ that satisfies the NRH. \end{itemize}
+We can work with the isomorphic space $ \mathds{R}^{n(k-1) + 1}$ to simplify notation. \item $ \Omega_{+}^{\B{n.k}} = \{ v \in V^{\B{n,k}}: v = \lambda \left( \sum_{i=1}^{n} \boldsymbol{m}_{i} \otimes \boldsymbol{q}_{i} \oplus 1 \right), \lambda \geq 0, q_{ij} \geq 0, \sum_{j=1}^{k} q_{ij} \leq 1 , m_{ij} = \delta_{ij} \}$: the vectors in $ \mathds{R}^{n(k-1)+1}$ which are the null vector or that have a positive last component and the first $n(k-1)$ components divided by the last component (if positive) can be viewed as probabilities for the first $k-1$ components of $n$ measurements of $k$ possible outcomes stacked in a list. \item $ u^{\B{n,k}}(\_) = \langle \overline{u}, \_ \rangle$ where $ \overline{u} = 0_{ \mathds{R}^{n}} \otimes 0_{ \mathds{R}^{k+1}} \oplus 1$: the inner product with the vector in $ \mathds{R}^{n(k-1)+1}$ with only null components except for the last, which is 1. \item $ E^{\B{n,k}} = \{ \langle e, \_ \rangle: e \in V^{ \B{n,k}}, \langle e, s \rangle \in [0,1] \forall s \in \Omega^{\B{n,k}} \}$: the set of inner products with vectors in $ V^{\B{n,k}}$ that satisfies the NRH. \end{itemize}

 \end{defn} The Boxworld systems can be viewed as classical systems that require many measurements to uniquely determine a state, rather than just 1, and the probability distributions for those measurements are independent of each other.
 A classical system of type $v$, then, can be viewed as a Boxworld system of type $(1,v)$.
+Note, however, that unlike classical systems, the composite of two more general Boxworld systems is no longer an atomic Boxworld system, that is $\mathcal{B}_{n,k}\cdot \mathcal{B}_{n',k'}\neq \mathcal{B}_{n'',k''}$.

 When using diagrams, we denote the atomic classical, quantum, and Boxworld systems by different types of wires:

 When we need to talk about an arbitrary kind of system, the wire we use is the following: